WilliamAu1/William-Au-Portfolio/Change Detection in FINTRAC Reporting/detect_str_chg.md

 ## Introduction

+As part of the Data for Good (Calgary chapter) / GeoWomen YYC’s Datathon, participants chose data projects with an ESG focus using public data.
+This project represents my individual contribution, a project that implements a change detection ensemble model on suspicious transactions in order to target geographical areas and activity sectors for investigations.

 The Financial Transactions and Reports Analysis Centre (FINTRAC) is Canada’s regulator of proceeds of crime, such as money laundering, bribery and terrorist financing.
 Regulated sectors, such as banks,